 Sharpness

 Without getting too technical, I can say the lens is very sharp, or sharp enough to resolve great detail on the Sony A7rII, even holding up well in the corners.
-Of course, it’s always hard to get razor-sharp images with the Sony A7rII when shooting handheld because of the insane resolution, but if you stabilize yourself you can get some amazing detail.
+Of course, it’s always hard to get razor-sharp handheld images with the Sony A7rII because of its insane resolution, but if you stabilize yourself, you can capture some amazing detail.

 Click this image to see full quality.